 What does Service Virtualization imply?

 Service Virtualization is a mechanism where computing resources are distributed actively in real time.
-With this method, the behaviour of diverse factors across heterogeneous component-based applications such as API-driven applications, cloud-based applications and service-oriented architectures can be emulated.
+With this method, the behavior of diverse factors across heterogeneous component-based applications such as API-driven applications, cloud-based applications, and service-oriented architectures can be emulated.

 The application installs its settings on the host operating system and hard-codes the overall system to fit the application’s requirements.
 In a way, each application cuts down its own set of configurations on-demand and runs with its own settings.
 Ultimately, it doesn’t change the host operating system or any of its settings.

 This methodology emulates various components that would be finally present in the production environment, and the development and testing teams do not have to wait to deploy the Application Under Test (AUT) in the production environment and test it.
 Service Virtualization is much more relevant in Test Driven Development (TDD).